 Simplify and intensify upstream bioprocessing.
-The XCell™ ATF System, in single-use or stainless steel format, delivers high cell density and process intensification.
+The XCell™ ATF System, in single-use or stainless steel format, delivers high cell retention.

 Simplify and intensify upstream bioprocessing with single-use convenience.

-The XCell™ ATF Single-use System comes in two sizes from lab-scale to production-scale.
+The XCell™ ATF Single-use System comes in multiple sizes from lab-scale to production-scale.
 Each system consists of a single-use device, a single-use hollow fiber filter cartridge, and a control system.